RueRivoli/fractol/README.md

 * cd fractol
 * make

-## Start
+## Usage
-* ./fractol [mandelbrot or julia or bship or chameleon or sword or celtic or tricorn]
+* ./fractol [mandelbrot or julia or bship or chameleon or sword or celtic or tricorn or myfractal]